 There were several professionals who kept offices on the second floor of the Blue Lion.
 For more than 50 years between the 1920s and 1969, several iconic North O leaders who were doctors, dentists and lawyers had their offices there.
 These individuals included:

-- Dr. Craig Morris (est.1898-1977)—A dentist who grew up in Omaha and graduated from Creighton in 1915, Morris entered World War I as a commissioned lieutenant in the US Army Medical Corps.
+- Dr. Craig Morris (est.1898-1977)—A dentist who grew up in Omaha and graduated from Creighton in 1915, Morris entered World War I in the US Army Medical Corps.
 Afterwards, he practiced in North Omaha from 1919 to 1945.
 He was active in the Prince Hall Masons, Omaha Colored Commercial Club, and he helped establish the Urban League in 1928.
 Morris also helped establish an association of African American doctors, dentists and pharmacists in Omaha.

 - Dr. J. H. Hutten (est.1884-1939)—Graduated from Biddle College in Charlotte, North Carolina and Howard University.
 He was active in the Presbyterian church, the Colored Old Folks Home, the Omaha Community Chest, and he helped established the Urban League in 1928.
 He was recognized as the oldest practicing African American physician in Omaha when he died.

 - John Guilford Pegg—The son of an iconic African American leader in Omaha, Pegg became a lawyer at a young age.
 Pegg was active in the Urban League and NAACP, and was seen as a key in Omaha’s civil rights movement.
 Pegg was also involved in an early African American lawyers association.